microsoft/apple-ux-guide/SwiftUI.md

 }
 .frame(height: 0)
 ```
-The core issue is that the `GeometryReader` essentially erases the layout behavior of its content.
-To solve this, you can place the `GeometryReader` in a `ZStack` and bubble up the measurement.
+This is caused by the `.frame` we used to constrain the `GeometryReader` to 0 height.
+To get the benefits of a height-constrained `GeometryReader` and a correctly sized content view, you can place the `GeometryReader` in a `ZStack` and bubble up its measurement.
 Combined with the previous method, this means:
 - you measure the proposed width
 - you avoid taking up all of the proposed height
 - the height proposed to the content view is untouched
 - the height returned by the content view is untouched

-Note this will still cause the `ZStack` to fill the proposed width.
-This is unavoidable if we want to measure it.
+Note that a `ZStack` will match the size of its largest child in each dimension, so it will still fill all width due to the contained `GeometryReader`.
 ```swift
 // The Rectangle will have a width proportional to the proposed width without taking up all the proposed height.
 // This is a two pass layout